gaelccc/pyRTX/manuscript/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'pyRTX: a Python package high precision computation of non gravitational forces on deep space probes'
 tags:
   - Python
-  - astronomy
+  - astodynamics
-  - dynamics
+  - solar pressure
-  - galactic dynamics
+  - atmospheric drag
-  - milky way
+  - ray tracing
 authors:
-  - name: Adrian M. Price-Whelan
+  - name: Gael Cascioli
+    corresponding: true # (This is how to denote the corresponding author)
-    orcid: 0000-0000-0000-0000
+    orcid: 0000-0001-9070-7947
     equal-contrib: true
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
+  - name: Ariele Zurria
+    orcid: 0009-0003-6155-7160
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
+    affiliation: 3
+  - name: Erwan M. Mazarico
+    orcid: 0000-0003-3456-427X
     affiliation: 2
-  - name: Author with no affiliation
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
-  - given-names: Ludwig
-    dropping-particle: van
-    surname: Beethoven
-    affiliation: 3
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, United States
+ - name: University of Maryland Baltimore County, United States
    index: 1
    ror: 00hx57361
- - name: Institution Name, Country
+ - name: NASA Goddard Space Flight Center, United States
    index: 2
- - name: Independent Researcher, Country
+ - name: Sapienza University, Italy
    index: 3
-date: 13 August 2017
+date: 3 December 2025
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
 aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+aas-journal: The Planetary Science Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+With the constant improvement of radiometric tracking systems, inaccuracies in the non-gravitational force modeling have become one of the limiting factors to precise orbit determination, and the scientific products that it enables.
+The main factor impacting the limited accuracy of non-gravitational force models is the complex 3D shape of the spacecraft.
+While fast, reliable,  analytical models are available for simple shapes (spheres, cubes, etc), no such model is generally available for a complex shape.
+This software package aims to address this limitation.
+By leveraging ray-tracing, the interaction of the complex spacecraft shape with the forcing environment (radiation, atmosphere) can be accounted for.

 # Statement of need